EBI-Metagenomics/miassembler/README.md

 - assembler: Relevant for short reads, where either megahit, metaspades, or spades can be picked.
 Flye is also supported
 - assembly_memory: Integer value specifying the memory allocated for the assembly process.
 - assembler_config: Configuration to use flye with.
 One of "nano-raw", "nano-corr", "nano-hq", "pacbio-raw", "pacbio-corr", "pacbio-hifi".
 - contaminant_reference: Filename of fasta reference to be used for host decontamination of reads and assembly.
-BWA-MEM2 index files must be in the same folder and their names must start with <contaminant_reference>.
-In contrast to --contaminant_reference pipeline param provided
+BWA-MEM2 index files must exist in <contaminant_reference>/bwa-mem2/ and their names must start with <contaminant_reference>.fna.*.
-- human_reference: Filename of human genome reference to be used for human decontamination of reads and assembly.
-BWA-MEM2 index files must be in the same folder and their names must start with <human_reference>.
+- human_reference: Name of the subfolder with genome reference to be used for human decontamination of reads and assembly.
+BWA-MEM2 index files must exist in <human_reference>/bwa-mem2/ and their names must start with <human_reference>.fna.*.
 - phix_reference: Filename of PhiX genome reference to be used for PhiX decontamination of reads and assembly.
-BWA-MEM2 index files must be in the same folder and their names must start with <phix_reference>.
+BWA-MEM2 index files must must exist in <phix_reference>/bwa-mem2/ and their names must start with <phix_reference>.fna.*.

 The header row is mandatory.